minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   - decided on taking only 6 mo. prior to vote contributions of individual and PAC contributions to all candidates of house, and all individual contributions in general.
-    - show plots of when looking at 6 mo. prior to vote, which election periods are relevant (i.e. 2013 vote, 2014 and 2016 elections most relevant)
+    - *plots* of when looking at 6 mo. prior to vote, which election periods are relevant (i.e. 2013 vote, 2014 and 2016 elections most relevant)
     - regardless of for which election the contributions were, only the time committed mattered @stratmann-1995, argues that if we only consider the